karaggeorge/electron-builder-notarize/readme.md

 ### Apple ID

-- `APPLE_ID`: The username of your Apple developer account
+- `APPLE_ID`: The username of your Apple developer account.
 - `APPLE_ID_PASSWORD`: An app-specific password.
-You can create one at appleid.apple.com
+You can create one at [appleid.apple.com](https://appleid.apple.com).

 ### API Key

-- `API_KEY_ID`: The ID of your App Store Connect API key, which can be generated [here](https://appstoreconnect.apple.com/access/api)
+- `API_KEY_ID`: The ID of your App Store Connect API key, which can be generated [here](https://appstoreconnect.apple.com/access/api).
-- `API_KEY_ISSUER_ID`: The issuer ID of your API key, which can be looked up on the same site
+- `API_KEY_ISSUER_ID`: The issuer ID of your API key, which can be looked up on the same site.

 You will also need the API key `.p8` file at the correct location on your file system.
 See [`electron-notarize`](https://github.com/electron/electron-notarize)'s docs for details on this setup.